Luis Urías Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- In his last appearance on Sunday against the Miami Marlins, the lefty threw seven innings, giving up one earned run while surrendering five hits.
+- In his last appearance on Thursday, the lefty tossed one scoreless inning against the Cleveland Guardians while surrendering one hit.

-- In 19 games this season, the 27-year-old has put up a 4.15 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .239 to opposing hitters.
+- The 27-year-old has put together a 3.19 ERA and 10.1 strikeouts per nine innings across 54 games this season, while allowing a batting average of .269 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.